 Improved Data Accessibility

 Medical professionals need quick access to data to provide better diagnosis and treatment to critical patients.
-Cloud can provide easy access to large amounts of complex data with the assistance of AI and ML.
-The kind of convenience is something that physical documents and storage spaces do not provide.
+The cloud can provide easy access to large amounts of complex data with the assistance of AI and ML.
+This kind of convenience is something that physical documents and storage spaces do not provide.

 Better Medical Care